thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/5. Submit Your App/fire-app-builder-submit-your-app.md

 The following descriptions are required:

-**Short description**: A shorter version of your app description for use on mobile devices.
+**Short description**: A short version of your app description for use on mobile devices.
 Maximum characters: 1200.
 When users browse your app on a Fire TV device, this description appears in *one continuous paragraph*.
 Even if you include paragraph breaks in the description form field, the breaks are stripped out in the Fire TV interface's display.
 Keep this section readable by making it short (3-5 sentences).

 For example, here's the short description in the Fire TV interface: